Find Affordable College Courses

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Southeast Missouri Hospital College of Nursing and Health Sciences.
-The school came in at #3 on this year’s Best Nursing Associate Degree Schools in Missouri list.
+You’ll be in good company if you decide to attend Southeast Missouri Hospital College of Nursing and Health Sciences.
+It ranked #3 on our 2023 Best Nursing Associate Degree Schools in Missouri list.
 Southeast Health is a small private not-for-profit school located in the small city of Cape Girardeau.

 Nursing majors at Southeast Health take out an average of $26,508 in student loans while working on their Associate Degree.